Coefficientwise Hankel-total positivity of the row-generating polynomials for the output matrices of certain production matrices: Abstract

 \section{Abstract}

 Total positivity of matrices is deeply studied and plays an important role in various branches of mathematics.
-Recently, based on lattice paths and branched continued fractions, P\'{e}tr\'{e}olle, Sokal and Zhu (Mem.
-Amer.
-Math.
-Soc., to appear) developed the theory for the coefficientwise Hankel-total positivity of the $m$-Stieltjes-Rogers polynomial sequence in all the indeterminates.
-The aim of this paper is to study the criteria for the row-generating polynomial sequence of the $m$-Jacobi-Rogers triangle being coefficientwise Hankel-totally positive and their applications.
+The aim of this paper is to study the criteria for coefficientwise Hankel-total positivity of the row-generating polynomials of generalized $m$-Jacobi-Rogers triangles and their applications.